 Dante is available on ports 2-5.
 The TesiraFORTÉ X can be used as a Dante-capable switch if multiple Dante devices are connected.
 The Ethernet ports can be thought of as windows into the device, through which the single TesiraFORTÉ X Dante interface is visible - there is not a unique Dante interface on each network port.
 Only 1 link is required from TesiraFORTÉ X to a Dante network (NOTE: the connecting port must not supply PoE to the TesiraFORTÉ X).
 Contact Biamp support at email@example.com with your network topology requirements.

 Up to (3) TC-5 can be used to add Dante-capable ports to a TesiraFORTÉ X (always connect P1 of the TC-5 to P2-5 of TesiraFORTÉ X).
 A TC-5D is not needed.
 The Dante interface is hosted in the TesiraFORTÉ X.

 To manage connected Dante endpoints, a PC running Dante Controller can be attached either directly to the TesiraFORTÉ X on ports 2-5, or to port 2-5 through a separate switch (NOTE: the connecting port must not supply PoE to the TesiraFORTÉ X).

 TesiraFORTÉ X has a type B USB port which may be configured as a mono 1x1 speakerphone or stereo 2x2 channel audio input/output.
 USB audio uses a 48kHz sample rate with 16-bit or 24-bit resolution.
 The USB bit rate is auto-negotiated with the host computer.
 (FW release 4.0 supported only 24-bit connections)

-When auto-configured with Launch TesiraFORTÉ X will present a mono 1x1, 48kHz 16-bit or 24-bit speakerphone as its USB connection.
-In the 1x1 speakerphone configuration, the USB port supports HID mute sync for use with UC platforms, and supports AEC offloading for UC platforms which support the option.
+When auto-configured with Biamp Launch, TesiraFORTÉ X will present a mono 1x1, 48kHz 16-bit or 24-bit speakerphone as its USB connection.
+In the Launched 1x1 speakerphone configuration, the USB port supports HID mute sync for use with UC platforms, and supports AEC offloading for UC platforms which support the option.

-When TesiraFORTÉ X is auto-configured, the Parle mics LEDs will illuminate in green when USB audio streaming is detected, blink red when USB mute is engaged, and be solid red if USB streaming is not active.
+When TesiraFORTÉ X is auto-configured, the Parle mic LEDs will illuminate in green when idle or when audio streaming is detected, and be solid red when mute is engaged.